Lattice theory of torsion classes: Beyond $\tau$-tilting theory: Lattice congruences and forcing order

 Dually, $x$ is \emph{co-compact} if for any set $\S \subseteq L$ such that $x \geq \Meet \S$, there exists a finite subset $\{x_1, x_2, \dots, x_n\} \subseteq \S$ such that $x \geq \Meet_{i = 1}^n x_i$.
 Then $L$ is \emph{co-algebraic} if for any $x \in L$, there exists a set $\S$ of co-compact elements of $L$ such that $x = \Meet \S$.

 We say that $L$ is \emph{bialgebraic} if it is algebraic and co-algebraic. \end{definition}

 We now state the main results of this subsection.
-First of all, algebraicity is a sufficient condition for arrow-separatedness. \begin{theorem} Let $L$ be a complete lattice.
-If $L$ is algebraic or if $L$ is co-algebraic, then $L$ is arrow-separated. \end{theorem}
+The first result is known.
+(See, for example \cite[2.2]{CD} or \cite[Theorem~3.6]{NationNotes}.) \begin{theorem} Let $L$ be a complete lattice.
+If $L$ is algebraic or if $L$ is co-algebraic, then $L$ is weakly atomic. \end{theorem}

 Moreover, if we restrict to quotients of completely semidistributive and bialgebraic complete lattices, then the converse holds in the following sense. \begin{theorem} Let $L$ be a complete lattice that is completely semidistributive and bialgebraic.
-Then a complete congruence $\Theta \in \Com L$ is arrow-determined if and only if $L/\Theta$ is arrow-separated if and only if $L/\Theta$ is bialgebraic. \end{theorem}
+Then a complete congruence $\Theta \in \Com L$ is arrow-determined if and only if $L/\Theta$ is weakly atomic if and only if $L/\Theta$ is bialgebraic. \end{theorem}

 We denote by $\Ideals (\Hasse_1(L))$ the set of subsets $ \S \subseteq \Hasse_1(L) $ such that for any $q \in \S$ and $q' \in \Hasse_1(L)$, if $q \forces q'$ then $q' \in \S$.
 It is naturally a complete lattice with respect to inclusion (joins coincide with unions and meets coincide with intersections).